Rifugio Solarie

 The Solarie hut is easily reached from Drenchia by following the signs to the hut itself.
 The road is paved and comfortable, and also well maintained in winter and usually free of ice and snow.
 For added security, you can call the shelter to verify this.

-The refuge is also a stop on the Alpe Adria Trail, a 750-km route that passes through Carinthia, Slovenia and Friuli Venezia Giulia.
+The hut is also a stop on the Alpe Adria Trail, a 750-km route that passes through Carinthia, Slovenia and Friuli Venezia Giulia.

 Yes, the Solarie hut can be visited during the winter and allows snow lovers and even snowshoers to follow the various surrounding trails.
 About an hour’s walk from the hut, next to the Great War outdoor museum, children can enjoy safe sledding in a clearing with gentle slopes.